artineering-io/flair-docs/flair/setup.md

 **Demo versions are free to use** and are limited only in resolution to 1280 x 800.

-Upon puchasing Flair, you can download any version through the link you receive via email.
+Upon purchasing Flair, you can download any version through the link you receive via email.
 You can also download the demo version and [activate a license](#activation) with your activation key.
 {: info}